awoh/tetris_game/README.md

 * (probably useless) On the evolution of artificial Tetris players

+* (features) Improvements on Learning Tetris with Cross Entropy

+* (features) A comparison of feature functions for Tetris strategies

+* (features) Building Controllers for Tetris

+* (features) How to design good Tetris players

+* (features) Tetris Agent Optimization Using Harmony Search Algorithm

 # USEFUL LINKS:

 * tutorial/explanation of a similar code repo: http://zetcode.com/gui/pyqt5/tetris/